Vintage and Thrift Shops in Algoma Country

 This crazy glass pineapple isn't a bottle, it isn't even a vase.
 It's just something that caught my eye.
 (Photo credit: Algoma Country)

-Now, this isn’t the Antiques Roadshow.
+This isn’t the Antiques Roadshow.
 Most likely, you won’t find a rare collectible that upon sale will have you jet-setting across the globe (or maybe you’ll be that lucky!).
-Shopping in these types of shops is a great way to decorate your home, whether you’re on a budget, you’re trying to replicate a certain style, or you want an inexpensive way to furnish your cottage.
-Or, maybe you want to complete a collection of some kind as I did:
+Shopping vintage and thrift is an in-expensive way to decorate your home, office or cottage, or add something unique to your wardrobe to enhance your style or for a special occasion.
+Or, maybe you want to complete a collection of some kind.

 This teapot belonged to my grandmother.
 I didn’t know it had a matching creamer or sugar bowl until I came across them in a shop.
 Now the collection is complete.
 (Photo credit: Algoma Country)

 Another favourite of mine is pink Depression glass.
-There’s a particular pattern I like and am always on the lookout for it.
 (Photo credit: Algoma Country)

-Vintage shops and flea markets are also a good source for DIY or upscaling projects, large or small.
+Vintage shops and flea markets are good sources for DIY or upscaling projects.
 Here’s an example of a DIY I did.
-I had a bag of seashells that I didn’t know what to do with, so I decided to make some art.
+I had a bag of seashells so I decided to make some art.
 I found some old wooden frames (upon close inspection, I’m sure someone made them).
 I gave them a good coat of white paint and used some fabric and cardboard to make backings.
-Using E6000 (the best glue ever), I stuck the shells on the backings.
+Using E6000 I stuck the shells on the backings.
 Voila!
 Instant art!

 (Photo credit: Algoma Country)